 Phil, first licenced in 1981, has recently returned to the amateur radio hobby after raising his family and a period living and working overseas.
 After working in the mining, finance and renewable energy sectors, Phil is now mostly retired in Wellington Point, with a role that takes him to his native NZ frequently..

 In prior ham radio phase (up to mid-1980’s), Phil was active on the low earth orbit satellites.
 He is now mostly a user of 40 m with a full-sized horizontal loop for 40 and 20 metres and his Kenwood TS-2000.
 He dabbles in some homebrewing, along with renovating his house and bringing life to his garden.

 Geoff has been an active amateur radio operator since 1965.
 He was an active member of the CQ Branch of the WIA in Rockhampton before moving to Brisbane in 1973.
 He then joined the Ipswich Amateur Radio Club & was an inaugural member of the Brisbane Amateur Radio Club.
 He joined the Bayside Club when he moved to Sheldon in 1991.

 Geoff worked in the Insurance industry both in Rockhampton & Brisbane for 23 years.
 In 1988, he joined the Metropolitan Fire Brigade in Brisbane as a communications officer.
 He subsequently worked for the Qld Fire & Rescue Service at Firecom Brisbane as a Communications Supervisor until his retirement in 2007.

-If you’re interested in helping run the club or think you might like to get involved in any way, come down to the general meetings at the SES building in Cleveland, 7.30pm on the first Monday of each month!
+If you’re interested in helping run the club or think you might like to get involved in any way, give us a call or email, or just pop down to the general meetings at the SES building in Cleveland, 7.30pm on the first Monday of each month!